Swoosh: Nike's heritage

 Nike is the winged goddess of victory in Greek mythology, who sat at the side of Zeus in Olympus.
 Nike is said to have presided over history's earliest battlefields as she flew around rewarding the victors with glory and fame, symbolized by a wreath of leaves.
 She was often found next to the goddess of wisdom, Athena, who is said to never put up with defeat.

 In statues and paintings Nike is represented as a woman with wings dressed in a flowing robe, with a wreath in her outstretched hand.
 To represent her role as the messenger of victory, she is shown with the staff of Hermes.
 In Athens, the statue of Nike is portrayed without wings and is called Nike Apteron (Wingless Victory).
 Nike's wings were removed from the statue so she would not fly away, as the Athenians believed doing so would indicate her permanent stay in the city.
 A sculpture of Nike at Ephesus is said to contain the Swoosh in the flowing dress, but there is no evidence this is the origin of the design.

 Lawsuits

 In 2006, Lorillard (the previous owner of Newport) and Nike sued graphic designer Ari Saal Forman after he released his Ari Menthol 10s shoes, which combined the design of the Nike Air Force 1 with Newport's spinnaker and colors.
 According to Forman, the shoes were "dedicated to the two brands who have taken the most and given the least."
 As a result of the lawsuit, Forman is not legally allowed to own a pair of Menthol 10s.

 In 2021, Nike sued the art collective MSCHF for the "Satan Shoes", a modified version of Nike Air Max 97 with explicitly Satanic imagery.
-Nike claimed trademark infringement and that their brand was being erroneously linked to Satanism.
+Nike claimed trademark infringement and that its brand was being erroneously linked to Satanism.
 A US district judge ruled that the modified shoes could not be sold.